 where N is the total number of condensate particles.
 Note that, one might expect that the right side should be $N/2$ as the integration is running in only one direction from the center of the trap, but it is N in the right side due to the Eq.\ref{eq:rev11}-\ref{eq:rev12} which we used to write the GP equation in non-dimensional form.
 From this Eq.\ref{eq:app3} the parameter $\mu'$ can be written as a function of the matching points for a particular N.

 Thus the sub-component number densities and hence the total energy of a stationary state (Eq.\ref{eq:rev10}) also becomes the function of the matching points only.
-Now minimization of the total energy in the parameter space of the matching points one can get the matching points as well as the total energy itself.
+From the minimization of the total energy in the parameter space of the matching points, one can determine the matching points as well as the total energy.